lamsfoundation/lams/lams_build/conf/etherpad/readme.txt

 					      "integrity": "sha512-zQvEJO4vPVh/GSBGg/8sus+VcF7R6nO1ZjQPkC+Ks1zPbplZU3R7vng56uCpxReJ/ABK8CKm4Zliq0fp8++uiw=="
 					    },

-	previewimages       Preview image when pasting a link to an image 0.0.13
+	previewimages:      Preview image when pasting a link to an image 0.0.13

 						If this plugin installs correctly but does not display in Etherpad, manually add following section to package-lock.json after all other plugins (for example after ep_stats section)